-A new Schaeffer Center study shows when a clinician is given information about a patient’s fatal overdose caused by prescription opioids, they decrease their opioid prescribing.
+A new Schaeffer Center study in Science shows when a clinician is given information about a patient’s fatal overdose caused by prescription opioids, they decrease their opioid prescribing.

 Other featured articles